 The afternoon Michigan sun is beating down on Sherwood Forest.
 It’s the hottest time of the day as CloZee makes her countless interview rounds following what many would call a break-out performance at Electric Forest 2018.
-After all, the French world producer played the Tripolee and Jubilee stages over two weekends; not to mention, she filled a prime time slot on the Ranch Arena main stage when Acton Bronson cancelled.
-Despite having played on multiple continents at festivals like Coachella and Oregon Eclipse, this marked the moment that the CloZee moniker began spreading like wildflower to the dance music masses.
+After all, the French world producer played the Tripolee and Jubilee stages over two weekends; not to mention, she filled a prime time slot on the Ranch Arena main stage when Acton Bronson canceled.
+Despite having played on multiple continents at festivals like Coachella and Oregon Eclipse, this marked the moment that the CloZee moniker began spreading like wildfire to the dance music masses.

 Hailing from Toulouse, France, Chloé Herry’s love of music began at the age of 11 with the acoustic guitar.
 She even cites her guitar teacher as a major influence during her teen years.
 It wasn’t until she began working on electronic music production in her college dorm room that electronic music took over.
 “I was doing music in tandem with my studies so I was not sleeping and working on music all night and sleeping in classes,” says Henry.

 As a young Sound Engineering major, she would pull all-nighters not to ace a test but to experiment with sounds.
 “I was thinking about music all the time and I knew this is what made me happy,” CloZee continues.
 “So when I graduated, instead of trying to find a job and doing something I probably wouldn’t like, I just wanted to struggle with making my own music and trying to do something with it.
 So I started working hard every day and it happened.
 It’s nice.”